Arjun0606/ThedailyPoop/TESTFLIGHT_DEPLOYMENT.md

 ## 🧪 Step 5: Configure TestFlight

 ### 5.1 Go to TestFlight Tab
-1. In App Store Connect, open your Plopper app
+1. In App Store Connect, open your TheDailyPoop app
 2. Click **TestFlight** tab (top navigation)
 3. Wait for build to process (10-60 minutes)
    - You'll get an email when processing is complete